Exploring muonphilic ALPs at muon colliders: Signal-to-background analysis at a muon collider

 \subsection{Main results and existing bounds}

-The study of signal benchmark points is extended to a wide range of $m_a$ by employing the search strategies outlined in Sec.~\ref{sec:MC} and~\ref{sec:mup}, resulting in the identification of possible future bounds within $95\%$ confidence level (CL) ($Z=1.96$).
+The study of signal benchmark points is extended to a wide range of $m_a$ by employing the search strategies outlined in Sec.~\ref{sec:uuvv} and Sec.~\ref{sec:auu}, resulting in the identification of possible future bounds within $95\%$ confidence level (CL) ($Z=1.96$).
 To conservatively demonstrate the signal significance of the case without the survival background event after all event selections or the case of background-free assumption, a minimum of $10$ signal events is required to be present, and only signal efficiency larger than $10\%$ is considered in the analysis.
-The study is restricted to $1$ GeV $\le m_a \lesssim M_W$ for $\mu$ALPs below the electroweak scale, and the results of the study are summarized in Fig.~\ref{fig:summary} with dotted lines for the case of prompt $\mu$ALPs decay ($\gamma\beta c\tau_a < 1$ mm) at $\mu^{+}\mu^{-}$ collider with ${\cal L} = 120$ fb$^{-1}$ and $\mu^{-}p$ collider with ${\cal L} = 450$ fb$^{-1}$.
-Note the lower bound comes from technical issues of $J_{\mu}$ analysis.
+Our study is restricted to $1$ GeV $\le m_a \lesssim M_W$ for $\mu$ALPs below the electroweak scale.
+We first summarize our results in Fig.~\ref{fig:summary} for searching the $\mu^{+}\mu^{-}\rightarrow\nu_{\mu} a \overline{\nu}_{\mu}$ channel in the \textbf{EWV} scenario.
+The dotted lines are used for the case of prompt $\mu$ALPs decay ($\gamma\beta c\tau_a < 1$ mm) at a muon collider with ${\cal L} = 120$ fb$^{-1}$.
+Note the lower bound of $m_a$ comes from technical issues of $J_{\mu}$ analysis.
 When $m_a < 1$ GeV, the $\mu$ALP mass window selection is no longer powerful to distinguish the signal from backgrounds.
-The event selections for two isolated muons plus ${\:/\!\!\!\!
-E}$ (two isolated muons plus a backward jet, ${\:/\!\!\!\!
-E_T}$) at the $\mu^{+}\mu^{-}$ ($\mu p$) collider are sensitive to $m_a$, thus event selections are dynamically optimized for different $m_a$ to suit each case.
-Benchmark examples are listed in Table.~\ref{tab:other} and~\ref{tab:other(1)} of Appendix~\ref{app:rec}.

-The case of prompt decay of $\mu$ALPs with two isolated muons at the $\mu^+\mu^-$ collider yields a background-free scenario when $m_a\lesssim 30$ GeV, causing a cusp point at $m_a = 30$ GeV in Fig.~\ref{fig:summary}.
-Similarly, for the prompt decay of $\mu$ALPs with a $J_{\mu}$ at the $\mu^+\mu^-$ collider, SM background events can only survive after all event selections when $m_a = 10$ GeV, resulting in a cusp point at $m_a = 10$ GeV in Fig.~\ref{fig:summary}.
-The search for the prompt decay of $\mu$ALPs with two isolated muons at the $\mu p$ collider extends the range of $m_a$ from $10$ to $85$ GeV.
-However, when $m_a\lesssim 20$ GeV, the signal efficiency reduces quickly since a pair of muons cannot pass the muon isolation criterion anymore.
-Finally, for the prompt decay of $\mu$ALPs with a $J_\mu$ at the $\mu p$ collider, this search can extend to another range of $m_a$ from $1$ to $35$ GeV.
-Nevertheless, when $m_a \lesssim 10$ GeV, the kinematic distributions of backgrounds become more similar to the signal, posing a challenge for the signal extraction from backgrounds.
+On the other hand, since the event selections for two isolated muons plus ${\:/\!\!\!\!
+E}$ at the muon collider are sensitive to the values of $m_a$, event selections are dynamically optimized for different $m_a$ to suit each case as shown in Table.~\ref{tab:other}.
+The case of prompt decay of $\mu$ALPs with two isolated muons at the muon collider yields a background-free scenario when $m_a\lesssim 30$ GeV, causing a cusp point at $m_a = 30$ GeV in Fig.~\ref{fig:summary}.
+Similarly, for the prompt decay of $\mu$ALPs with a $J_{\mu}$ at the muon collider, SM background events can only survive after all event selections when $m_a = 10$ GeV, resulting in a cusp point at $m_a = 10$ GeV in Fig.~\ref{fig:summary}.